 There are a number of ways you may be expected to show what you know.
 Research is a big part of the field, so you may be expected to get a strong understanding of how to read and interpret research in the field.
 You may even get the chance to conduct your own research!

 Some schools also require a comprehensive project at the end of your degree.
 At Harvard University, for example, you are expected to produce a long written report or a hands-on project.
+Northeastern University’s Bachelor in Bioengineering degree also has a two-semester capstone project where students use the skills they developed throughout the program to solve real-world challenges.

 Tuition rates vary throughout Massachusetts.
 In general, public schools have lower tuition rates than private schools.
 You may want to meet with a financial aid advisor at each school you apply to in order to figure out how much you are responsible for paying.
 Quinsigamond Community College is one of the most affordable schools in the state.
 Tuition is $181 per credit for residents and $387 per credit for non-residents.
 Harvard University is possibly the most expensive school in the state; it costs $38,891 per year.